Transcript: Creatine Brain Fuel Supplementation

-The brain takes up only 2% of body weight but may use up 25% of the body’s energy.
-We each have supercomputers in our heads and they drain a lot of power.
-That’s where this molecule comes in, creatine.
-It acts as a quick reserve energy boost when your fuel supply—oxygen and glucose—is running low.
-Creatine is naturally produced in our liver, kidneys and pancreas, and transported to the brain and your muscles, the two places you need the most rapid energy deployment.
+The brain only takes up about 2% of body weight, but may use up 25% of the body’s energy.
+We have supercomputers in our heads, and they drain a lot of power.
+That’s where this molecule comes in: creatine.
+It acts as a quick reserve energy boost when your fuel supply—oxygen and blood sugar—is running low.
+Creatine is naturally produced in our liver, kidneys, and pancreas, and transported to the brain and our muscles—the two places we need the most rapid energy deployment.

 Now if you were to take a Hannibal Lecter bite out of someone, would that extra creatine you eat, on top of what you’re already making, give your brain a boost?
 That study might not get past the ethics board, but this one did: “The influence of creatine supplementation on the cognitive functioning of vegetarians and omnivores.”

 In this simplified, normalized version of the data, before the creatine supplement was consumed, the memory capacity of the vegetarians and meat-eaters was similar (vegetarians in white; meat-eaters in black).
 So, they started out about the same place.

 However, after four days of consuming a creatine supplement, memory was better in vegetarians, compared to those who consumed meat, whereas in those who were meat-eaters, the consumption of the creatine supplement was associated with poorer memory, compared to baseline.
 So, the vegetarians got a brain boost, but the meat-eaters didn’t.